avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 # Basics

-CMake is cross-platform make tool that generates project files for target develop environment.
+CMake is cross-platform make tool that generates project files for the target develop environment.

 CMake uses *CMakeLists.txt* files for the project file generation.

 ## Folder Structure

-Example folder structure:
+An example folder structure:

 <pre>
 MyProject